MadHarlekin/X96-Mini-Armbian/README.md

 ```

-And what do you know, it isn't even the S905L3G it claimed to be, the CPU Part states a A53-Cortex chip and thus is a S905L(3 Revision perhaps but not Gen)) as the 3 Gen would use a A55 Core and not the A53 (it pulls this info straight from the CPU-Register and not DTB) One Chip, two lies or horrible naming scheme.
+And what do you know, it is the S905L3G it claimed to be, what makes this bad in a sense of naming scheme as AMlogic has for the S905 Series a Gen and performance differantiation S905X3 would be the highest performance third gen SoC.
+So it would use a A55 Core and not the A53 (it pulls this info straight from the CPU-Register and not DTB) One Chip, two lies or horrible naming scheme.
+So S905L3 is a "first"-gen low power version of the S905X.
 So it's confirmed we have to work with a GXLX/GLX kind of set up that just doesn't to show me funny pictures.
 It will be a bit of work to figure out how GPU, VPU and HDMI interact here in this weird little chip and how we tell how linux should work with it.